What is residual income and how does it work?

-Residual income (RI) can mean different things.
-In personal finance, RI means the income you the income you have left over after paying outstanding debts.
+Although residual income (RI) can mean different things, in personal finance it refers to the income you have left over after paying outstanding debts.

-RI and passive income are terms easily confused, but the two are completely different.
+RI and passive income are easily confused terms, but the two are actually completely different from each other.

 RI (in personal finance) is your leftover income after paying off your debts.
-So it’s not actually a form of income.
-It’s an equation to tell you how much money you have left over after paying what you owe.
+So it’s not actually a form of income—it’s more of a calculation for determining how much money is left after paying what you owe.

-Passive income is money earned in a way that doesn’t require constant work.
-A common example of passive income is owning a rental property, but it can also refer to money earned from a partnership or business venture in which with little or no effort is required of you.
+Passive income is money earned in a way that doesn’t require constant, active involvement.
+The most common example of passive income is owning a rental property, but it can also refer to money earned from a partnership or business venture in which with little or no effort is required of you.

-If you rent a property to someone else, they pay you rent, which is income.
-Because the rent is income you collect without spending time at the rental, it’s passive income.
+If you rent a property to someone else, the rent they pay you is income.
+Because you can collect it without spending a lot of time at the rental, it’s considered passive income.

-So RI might be from passive income, but passive income isn’t always residual.
+So while some RI may be from passive income sources, passive income isn’t always residual.

 Residual income in personal finances